ch-stark/tenreasonsforacmwithgitops/firstdraft.md

 Before the new feature, end-users use a cluster admin SA to deploy applications when using ArgoCD push model in ACM.
 With the new feature, end-users can deploy applications using a customized service account with specific permissions.

-**Leveraging Managed-Service-Account:**
-Managed Service Account is an OCM addon enabling a hub cluster admin to manage service accounts across multiple clusters with ease.
+The Managed Service Account is an OCM addon enabling a hub cluster admin to manage service accounts across multiple clusters with ease.
 By controlling the creation and removal of the service account, the addon agent will monitor and rotate the corresponding token back to the hub cluster.
 To grant permissions to the new service account, we leverage the new cluster permission resource.

 ```
 apiVersion: operator.open-cluster-management.io/v1